- 14 boat trips to maximise chances of Jaguar sightings

 Eating and Drinking

-Meals in the Pantanal are buffet‐style and plentiful, with a focus on local specialities.
-Breakfast usually consists of a variety of cold meats, hot dishes, bread and fruits, while for the other meals there will be a wide range of hot and cold dishes, soups and fruit.
+Meals in the Pantanal are plentiful buffets with a focus on local specialities.
+Breakfast usually consists of a variety of cold meats, hot dishes, bread and fruits, while for the other meals there is a wide range of hot and cold dishes, soups and fruit.

 Meat is a staple part of the Brazilian diet, but vegetarians can be catered for throughout the trip.
-Please advise us at the time of booking if you have any special dietary requirements, especially since the remote nature of the lodges means that special supplies can be difficult to obtain without prior arrangement.
+Please advise us at the time of booking if you have any special dietary requirements, especially since the remote nature of the places we stay means special supplies can be difficult to obtain without prior arrangement.

 Weather